DataDog/documentation/content/en/intelligent_test_runner/_index.md

 In these scenarios, Intelligent Test Runner might skip impacted tests with the out-of-the-box configuration.

-There are several configuration mechanisms to ensure that no tests are skipped in these scenarios which are not supported automatically:
+There are several configuration mechanisms that you can use in these scenarios to ensure that no tests are skipped:

 - You can mark certain files in your repository as [tracked files](#tracked-files), which causes all tests to run whenever these files are changed.
-Dockerfiles, Makefiles, dependency files and other build configuration files are good candidates for tracked files.
+Dockerfiles, Makefiles, dependency files, and other build configuration files are good candidates for tracked files.
 - You can mark certain tests in your source as unskippable to ensure they are always run.
 This is a good fit for data-driven tests or tests that interact with external systems.
 More information in the [setup page][3].
 - If you are authoring a risky commit and you'd like to run all tests, add `ITR:NoSkip` (case insensitive) anywhere in your Git commit message.
 - You can add a list of [excluded branches](#excluded-branches), which disables Intelligent Test Runner in those branches.